The 5 Best Spots For Coffee And Cake Around Ireland - The Gloss Magazine

 Established Coffee, Belfast

 Pie and drip.
 Two words that have never before inspired such fanciful daydreams.
-That is, of course until Belfast’s Established Coffee came into our lives while on a recent trip to the city.
-The pie, and indeed the drip, change frequently which only adds to the mystique but expect both to be very, very good.
-Past incarnations have included classic banoffee with espresso cream, cherry Bakewell, key lime pie, and the most indulgent peanut caramel pie.
+That is, of course, until Belfast’s Established Coffee came into our lives while on a trip to the city.
+Both change frequently, which only adds to the mystique.
+Past incarnations have included classic banoffee with espresso cream, cherry Bakewell, key lime pie and the most indulgent peanut caramel pie.
 There are no wrong choices here.

 SEE MORE: 5 Ideal Destinations Around Ireland For Al Fresco Dining